[Update 2022 Feb]

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 |

-In C there are no destructors, so you better be sure you have cleaned up after yourself.
-A good example is code like above, with a mandatory, long, and tedious sequence of calls to standard function free()
+In C there are no destructors, so you better be sure you have cleaned that up before you have left.
+A good example is code like the above, with a mandatory, long, and tedious sequence of calls to the standard function free()

 that has to come after it :